Cut Out Cookie Recipe

 "Best sugar cookies I've ever made!
 Not only do they look good, but they taste wonderful, too.
 Not too sweet or sugary, just the perfect blend of goodness!
 Thank you for sharing this recipe."

-Throw out all your other sugar cookie recipes-this is the only one you'll ever need for cut outs.
+Hi friend: Throw out all your other sugar cookie recipes, because this is the only one you'll ever need for cut outs.

-The first time I made a batch of these cookies, I brought them into my workplace, and I had no less than a dozen people stop by my office and tell me these were the best sugar cookies they've ever had!
+The first time I made a batch of these cookies, I had no fewer than a dozen people stop by my office and tell me these were the best sugar cookies they've ever had!
 The next year, I entered them into a Christmas cookie contest, and they took Best in Show!
 They are THAT good.
-You can stop looking-you have found your forever sugar cookie recipe.
+You can stop looking...you have found your forever sugar cookie recipe.

 Here's why you'll love this recipe: